 First year practicals are assessed regularly by senior demonstrators in the teaching laboratory.
 The work done for crystallography classes is assessed by the Crystallography Class Organiser(s).
-The assessed work for both practicals and crystallography classes constitutes the Coursework Paper.
-Each of the five papers in Prelims, comprising the 3 Materials Science papers, Maths for Materials and Earth Sciences, and the Coursework Paper, carry equal total marks.
 Satisfactory performance in the practical work and in the crystallography classes is defined in the MS/MEM Prelims Handbook.
-Penalties for late submission of coursework are set out in this handbook.